The History of Old City Hall

 Reaching into the sky with its four spires and clock tower, Old City Hall is one of Bellingham’s most iconic landmarks.
-Everyone in Bellingham has seen the building and many have been inside when they visit the Whatcom Museum, but fewer people know the long and interesting history behind it — and the many secrets that it holds.
+Most have seen the building and many have been inside during a visit to the Whatcom Museum.
+But fewer people know the history behind it — and the many secrets it holds.

 Lee, a self-taught architect, pulled the designs for the late-Victorian building from various catalogues and combined different plans together.

 The council purchased a plot of land on a bluff overlooking Bellingham Bluff for $5,000.
 Construction started in February 1892.
 Construction wrapped up quickly when an economic depression in 1893 caused funds for the project to disappear, leaving the second and third floor interiors unfinished.